 Tracey Engleman and Lara Bolton’s Lift Me Into Heaven Slowly (Innova Recordings) takes you on a journey into four different worlds.
 The four song cycles by American composer Libby Larsen—an advocate for and champion of new music as well as the co-founder of the American Composers Forum—function as a collection of short stories, each with its own specific narrative and set of characters.
 Larsen writes American songs with a modern flair: soaring and operatic melodies with angular and lilting rhythmic figures sit above a clear harmonic language.
 Engelman and Bolton bring these historic worlds to life and add a sincerity and directness to Larsen’s songs that make each vignette, though universal in application, speak on an individual scale.

 The album opens with Cowboy Songs, immediately transporting us to the Wild West.
-The Americana sounding “Bucking Bronco” and “Billy the Kid” make up the bookends of this short set, with the middle movement, “Lift Me Into Heaven Slowly,” providing a quite repose.
+The Americana sounding “Bucking Bronco” and “Billy the Kid” make up the bookends of this short set, with the middle movement, “Lift Me Into Heaven Slowly,” providing a quiet repose.
 Larsen’s depiction of the American West—the bucking bronco’s liveliness and the folk legend Billy the Kid’s pulsing ferocity—seems to come out of Copland’s world.
 The liner notes lack the text, but Engleman makes up for this by delivering every sentence with the utmost precision.
 The title track is easily the most intimate and direct song on the album.
 In what is otherwise a heavily dramatic performance overall, “Lift Me Into Heaven Slowly” allows for soft simplicity to shine.
 The descending triadic melody is tinged with bluesy inflections, yet the harmonic structure feels largely classical.
 Engleman’s soulful delivery, with minimal vibrato, could have been incorporated for a wider variety of texture and timbre at other points throughout the album.

 From the Wild West, we don’t have to travel far to get to the world of Songs From Letters, Calamity Jane to her daughter Janey, 1880-1902.
 Martha Jane Canary Hickock, known as Calamity Jane, was a woman at odds with her 19th century existence.
 She rejected a maternal lifestyle in favor of the working world, supporting herself as a gambler, prostitute, and performer.
 These five songs oscillate between remorse and pride.
 “He Never Misses” is driven by an incessant rhythmic figure that becomes heavily accented and dissonant, adding a sense of mania, contrasted with “All I Have,” which gives voice to Calamity Jane’s sorrow through deep anguish-filled sighs.
 Here, Larsen showcases her ability to craft long melodic arcs, sung with earnestness and clarity.
 Despite any feelings of animosity we might feel toward Calamity Jane for abandoning her daughter, the most successful moments are the ones of tenderness, as she wallows in her own faults and asks for forgiveness, proving she too felt deep regret.